NeckersBOX/imel/README.md

 # What's Imel

-Imel is a library for images elaboration.
-Include tools to create, draw, save and modify different images types with more then 240 functions.
-It's thinked to be easy to use with a good compromise between speed and memory usage.
+**Imel** is a library for images elaboration.
+It include tools to create, draw, save and modify different images types with **more than 240 functions**.
+It was designed to be easy to use with a good compromise between speed and memory usage.

 An image will be elaborated in a ImelImage type ( see documentation for more details ).
 It works with RGB channels plus a level to identify an image layer or the alpha if its value is between 0 and -255.

-Imel is written in C and released under GNU GPL 3 license.
+Imel is written in **C** and released under **GNU GPL 3** license.
 It can be included in C and C++ projects.

 # Installation